bharat6174/Loan_Portfolio_Ananlysis_and_Dashboards/README.md

 # Loan_Portfolio_Excel_Dashboards

 ## Project Objective
 To visualize loans data for easy and better understanding of various KPIs and metrics.
-By using the stakeholders can take informed decisions for future approvals
+Using which the stakeholders can take informed decisions for future approvals and business needs.

 ## Dataset used
 - <a href="https://github.com/bharat6174/Loan_Portfolio_Dashboards/blob/main/The%20Project%20-%20Data_Pivots_Dashboard.xlsx">Dataset</a>